UMN-CMS/HGCal-RPi/README.md

 ### 3. IPBus Setup
 Setup IPBus with `./setup_ipbus`.
 Each ssh alias will be printed just like in the previous step.
+The ORMs on that board will be programmed - this can be changed with the `DOPROG` variable in the `setup_ipbus` script.
 The board number will be printed after readout board aliases.
 The board number starts from 0 and determines the IPBus IP address of the CTL ORM.
 The IP is determined in `rdout/src/set_ipbus_ip.c` - currently, the structure is `192.168.222.[200 + BOARD NUMBER]`.